 1 = CAN controller Warning Limit is reached.

-This flag is set depending on TEC and REC counter values.
-It is set when at least one of the counter values exceeds 96.
+This flag is set depending on TEC and REC counters values.
+It is set when at least one of the counters values exceeds 96.
+This flag is automatically reset when above condition is not satisfied.